-Preliminary works have begun on a $2.7 million reconstruction and upgrade of Guyra’s main street.
+Armidale Regional Council is completing a $2.7 million reconstruction and upgrade of Guyra’s main street.

 Stage 2 of the project focuses on road reshaping and resurfacing, footpath repair and resurfacing, improved parking and mobility access, streetscape beautification with community art inclusions and the removal of electrical lines from shop awnings.
+Stage 2 works are planned to be completed by June 2020.

 Council is currently working with essential energy on the removal of the power lines, a new power supply design and upgraded street lighting.